dddrrreee/cs140e-23win/labs/6-threads/README.md

 If your trampoline in part 4 works as expected, this should "just work".

    - `6-test-implicit-exit.c`: should run and print `SUCCESS`.
+   - `6-test-implicit-exit-run-N.c`: this is the same program as part 1, but the behavior will now change with a single print from `rpi_exit`.
+   - `6-test-implicit-exit-run-one.c`: same program as `1-test-run-one.c`
+     but will now have a single print from `rpi_exit`.

 ----------------------------------------------------------------------
 ### Part 7: Running the larger programs.